Twaha-Rahman/e-commercify/Docs/BACKEND_API.md

 ### Products

-Any call to the `Products` API should return an array of products object, where each product object will look like -
+Any call to the `Products` API should return an array of product objects, where each product object will look like -

 ```js
 {